CSU hosts and manages one of the largest wireless networks in Australia.

 Coverage extends to outdoor areas and student residences, and has been engineered to accommodate the load of high capacity areas such as lecture theatres and other learning spaces, as well as on-campus residences.

-CSU's main wireless network, CSUconnect, delivers encrypted Wi-Fi access.
-This provides the most secure option for wireless connectivity and as most mobile devices support the encryption method used, we strongly recommend CSUconnect is your default wireless network.
+CSU's main wireless network, Eduroam, delivers encrypted Wi-Fi access.
+This provides the most secure option for wireless connectivity and as most mobile devices support the encryption method used, we strongly recommend Eduroam as your default wireless network.

 Wireless access is provided across the 10 campuses and CSU locations listed below.